KristianColville1/mp4-url-recorder/README.md

   Bots:

 * Automate the recordings and delete recordings accordingly on the system.
-* Create a file system toplogy that can be used for the website to improve the UI/UX design.
+* Create a file system topology that can be used for the website to improve the UI/UX design.

   FFMPEG:

 * Saving an mp4 file to an s3 bucket and downloading it from the website
-* Selecting a portion of a mp4 file from an s3 bucket and downloading.
+* Selecting a portion of an mp4 file from an s3 bucket and downloading.

 ### Challenges